Katowice: Airports

 Located approximately 30 km north of the city center, Katowice Airport is the main airport serving Katowice.
 The airport is a focus city for LOT Polish Airlines, Ryanair and its subsidiary Buzz, Wizz Air, Smartwings, and Enter Air.
 The busiest routes are: London, Dortmund, Antalya, Eindhoven, Warsaw and Frankfurt.
 Katowice is the largest leisure travel airport in Poland.
 Long-haul flights are operated from Katowice to Varadero in Cuba, Bangkok in Thailand, Cancún in Mexico, Malé in Maldives and to Puerto Plata as well as Punta Cana in Dominican Republic.
 Katowice is also the second-largest cargo airport, after Warsaw Chopin.
 The airport is accessed through a metropolitan express bus line, running every 30 minutes between 4am and 9:30pm and every hour at night.
 A new train station at the airport is under construction, scheduled to be operational in 2023.

 Katowice is also within an hour drive from Kraków Airport, which offers additional destinations and airlines such as Amsterdam (KLM), Paris (Air France), Helsinki (Finnair), Chicago and Newark (LOT Polish Airlines), Copenhagen and Stockholm (SAS) and Zurich (Swiss).
-The airport can be access through scheduled buses leaving from Katowice bus station every 30–60 minutes.
+The airport can be accessed through scheduled buses leaving from Katowice bus station every 30–60 minutes.

 Sports

 Katowice has a long sporting tradition and hosted the final of EuroBasket 2009 and 1975 European Athletics Indoor Championships, 1975 European Amateur Boxing Championships, 1976 World Ice Hockey Championships, 1957, 1985 European Weightlifting Championships, 1974, 1982 World Wrestling Championships, 1991 World Amateur Bodybuilding Championships, 2011 Women's European Union Amateur Boxing Championships, 2014 FIVB Men's World Championship and others.

 The Stadion Śląski is between Chorzów and Katowice.
 It was a national stadium of Poland, with more than 50 international matches of the Poland national football team played here and around 30 matches in UEFA competitions.
 There were also a Speedway World Championship, Speedway Grand Prix of Europe and many concerts featuring international stars.

-Tourists can relax playing tennis or squash, doing water sports also sailing (for example—in Dolina Trzech Stawów), horse-riding (in Wesoła Fala and Silesian culture and refreshment park), cycling or going to one of numerous excellently equipped fitness clubs.
+Tourists can relax playing tennis or squash, doing water sports also sailing (for example—in Dolina Trzech Stawów), horse-riding (in Wesoła Fala and Silesian Park), cycling or going to one of numerous excellently equipped fitness clubs.
 Near the city centre are sporting facilities like swimming pools (for example "Bugla", "Rolna") and in neighbourhood—Golf courses (in Siemianowice Śląskie).